 On average, Brandon and I are asked two to three times a month if we are going to have any more children.
 In case you didn’t know, we already have two little girls.
 Annabelle is five and Ailey is two and a half.
 They’re full of life, a pair of fantastic daughters who bring us more joy than anything else in our lives.
 When you have two amazing girls, why wouldn’t you want to have another?
 Well, I have a few answers prepared for those nosy people.
 Here are four reasons why I (we) don’t want to have any more kids.

-One of the big reasons I don’t want another is purely selfish: I don’t want to go through the physical changes of pregnancy again.
+One of the big reasons I don’t want any more kids is purely selfish: I don’t want to go through the physical changes of pregnancy again.
 For me, months 1-3 of being pregnant are horrendous.
 I feel bloated, fat, gassy, and uncomfortable in the skin I’m in.
 My baby bump doesn’t appear until I’m almost halfway through the second trimester and my clothes never fit right.
 I also have varicose vein issues that ultimately caused me to be induced early at the end of my last pregnancy.
 Oh and sleep… it took five years for me to finally sleep through the night and I sure will miss being able to sleep for more than two hours at a time.
-Let’s not forget all that fun postpartum business…
+Let’s not forget all that fun postpartum business.

 We don’t have any room for another kid.
 When we purchased our four bedroom home, we combined two rooms to make one large master.
 Annabelle and Ailey’s bedrooms are the perfect size for one, not two, kids.
 If we had a baby, he/she would be fine in our room for a bit of time, but then ?
 We also don’t have room in my car for a third car seat and I’m in no position to buy a bigger SUV.